HelenLiu0609/HD-BDM-LAB-website/content/authors/Siying Yu/_index.md

 ---
 # Display name
-title: Yuche Chen
+title: Siying Yu

 # Username (this should match the folder name)
 authors:
-  - Yuche Chen
+  - Siying Yu

 # Is this the primary user of the site?
 superuser: false